roykmsidg/Datasphere-Columns-to-CDS-format-Chrome-Extension/README.md

-1. Download everything
+1. Download the latest release
-2. Put it into a folder
 3. Navigate to the chrome://extensions/
 4. Enable "Developer Mode"
 5. Upload the downlaoded folder